mjderijk/tidydata/README.md

 dfCombinedSet <- rbind(dfCombinedTrainingSet, dfCombinedTestSet)
 ```

-2 Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.

 We will use the `dplyr` package for this:
 ```
+library(dplyr)
+dfReduced <- dfCombinedSet %>% select(Subject, Activity, matches("(.mean.)|(.std.)"))
 ```
+This yields a wide data set, and by using `matches("(.mean.)|(.std.)")` we're using a regular expression to match any measurement column which contains either 'mean' or 'std', thus maintaining the relative order in which these columns appeared in the original data sets.